Old Mole Variety Hour

 You can leave comments for the Moles at firstname.lastname@example.org or by clicking on the comment section for any of our audio pieces.

-To hear the whole show, use the play button below.
-For individual segments, follow the links above.
+To hear the whole show, use the play button.
+To hear individual pieces follow the links below.

 - Format: MP3 Mono 44kHz 64Kbps (CBR)

 Bill Resnick interviews Brian Tokar on the promise of Bernie Sanders' presidential campaign.
 Brain and Bernie built their political careers in the same town--Burlington, Vermont--starting in the late 1970s: Brian as a Green, Bernie as a Scandinavian-style socialist.
 Brian evaluates Bernie's politics, starting as a developer's friend and evolving into a defender of the environment as a Congressman and Senator.
 But Bernie has never attempted to build political movements nor identify with Vermont's progressive political parties.

 Tom Becker shares Jack Smith's article from Counterpunch.
 It's about the disappearance of class terms, i.e., ruling class, upper class, working class, in political discussion by both politicians and journalists and the political consequences of that.
 Now the author contends the lone remaining class term--the middle class--is also on its way out.

 - Length: 6:17 minutes (5.75 MB)